-There are many definitions that have been put forward trying to capture the true meaning of architecture.
-Here are some of the most popular examples:
+There are many definitions that have been put forward trying to capture the true meaning of architecture, with such dictionary explanations as:

-1. The art and science of designing and organizing spaces, as well as non-building structures.
-(Shorter Oxford English Dictionary, 1993)
+- The art and science of designing and organizing spaces, as well as non-building structures.
+Shorter Oxford English Dictionary

 The purpose of this article is to discuss the deeper meaning in architecture, with the aim of defining the elements of the profession and what they mean.